How vision changes as you age

 Also, seniors are more likely to be dazzled by bright sunlight and glare when emerging from a dimly lit building such as a movie theater.
 Eyeglasses with photochromic lenses and anti-reflective coating can help reduce this problem.

-- Dry eyes.
 As we age, our bodies produce fewer tears.
 This is particularly true for women after menopause.
-If you begin to experience burning, stinging, or other eye discomfort related to dry eyes, use artificial tears as needed throughout the day for comfort, or consult your eye doctor for other options such as prescription dry eye medications.
+If you begin to experience a burning sensation, stinging, or other eye discomfort related to dry eyes, use artificial tears as needed throughout the day for comfort, or consult your eye doctor for other options such as prescription dry eye medications.

 In particular, blue colors may appear faded or "washed out."
-While there is no treatment for this normal, age-related loss of color perception, you should be aware of this loss if your profession (e.g. artist, seamstress or electrician) requires fine color discrimination.
+While there often is no treatment for this normal, age-related loss of color perception, you should be aware of this loss if your profession (e.g. artist, seamstress or electrician) requires fine color discrimination.
 However, if your fading color vision is also due to cataracts, much of the loss can be restored with cataract surgery.

 |Age||Eye Problems||What To Do|